 - We will not do any partner work or move from station to station.

 - You will train at your personal work area mat at all times.

 - We don’t recommend gloves: sweat makes latex slippery and therefore dangerous.

 - Instructors will wear masks; students will wear masks.

-- Students bring their kettlebells and any other equipment used to a cleaning station for Kettlebility staff to sanitize after each class.
+- Students bring their kettlebells and any other equipment used to a cleaning station or left at your personal work station for Kettlebility staff to sanitize after each class.

 - Wash your hands again!

 - Take all your belongings with you when leaving the studio to minimize transmission risk (especially water bottles, towels, training clothes and masks.)

 - We have scheduled enough time between classes to sanitize and clean each student work area mat, all commonly touched surfaces, bathrooms, and training areas.

 Please note that the studio has an high efficiency HVAC filtration system that continually pulls the inside air out and brings fresh air in.
 We also have additional high efficiency exhaust fans on both sides to continually pull “dead” air out of our space.
 We’ve painted, organized and deep cleaned every aspect of the studio, and we are beyond excited to welcome you back!